 Join Us!

 History faculty are award-winning teachers and leading scholars in their fields.
 Our classes are open to all majors and many fulfill one or more GenEds.
 This page contains our undergraduate course guide.
-View our graduate course guide and online course guide.
+View our graduate course guide and our winter and spring online courses.

 Meeting the Requirements